 OAS may be deployed in any data center and is offered in a multi-tenant environment as well as in an isolated/dedicated environment.
 OAS can easily integrate into your applications using the RESTful call or by using the Optimal IdM .NET SDK or jQuery plugin.

-Interested in the features and benefits of Optimal IdM?
+Interested in the features and benefits of Optimal IdM’s cloud authentication service?
 Request a demo!

 Because OAS is available via industry standard REST calls, both web and non-web applications may easily add MFA capabilities, including passwordless authentication options.
 As a MFA service, OAS helps prevent phishing and man-in-the-middle attacks by delivering push notifications to a user’s registered mobile device which optionally works with fingerprint-enabled systems.
 OAS includes other MFA options like Time-based One-Time Password (TOTP) and traditional One-Time Passcodes (OTP) that can be sent via Short Message Service (SMS), Email or voice calls.